burst-apps-team/burst-wiki/technical-information-about-mining-and-block-forging.md

 -   **Base target**

 Base target is calculated from the last 24 blocks.
 This value adjusts the difficulty for the miners.
-The lower the base target, the harder it is for a miner for find a low deadline.
+The lower the base target, the harder it is for a miner to find a low deadline.
 It gets adjusted in a way that Burstcoin can have an average of 4 minutes for each block.

 -   **Network Difficulty**

 Network Difficulty, or NetDiff in short, is a value that can be read as an estimate on the total amount of space in terabytes dedicated to mine Burstcoin.
-Since this is a value changes with every block in relation to base target, it should be taken into an average of at least 360 values before considered to be somewhat accurate.
+Since this is a value that changes with every block in relation to base target, it should be taken into an average of at least 360 values before considered to be somewhat accurate.

 -   **Block Height**